KevinNitroG/kubernetes-schema-snippets.nvim/README.md

 # Kubernetes Schema Snippets

-Add inline schema references for Kubernetes resources and CRDs in YAML using snippets
+Add inline schema references for Kubernetes resources and CRDs using snippets

 <!-- [![asciicast](https://asciinema.org/a/730906.svg)](https://asciinema.org/a/730906) -->